niryellinek/3VL/README.md

 4) Next, for each positive sub-caption we generate one negative caption for each Noun, Adjective, Adposition, and Verb in the sub-caption.
    **Note** that we do not replace again words that appeared in previous tree levels.
 So information from a previous level flows without change.

-   - for the above example we generate the following negative captions in each tree level
+   for the above example we generate the following negative captions:
    - In the first level we generate "one people", "several animals" (for the positive text "several people").
    - In the second level we generate "several people and a blue field", "several people and a green forest" (for the positive text "several people and a green field").